krishaamer/green-filter-research/research/literature/design.md

     text refers to “human right to a clean, healthy and sustainable environment”.

--   refi podcasrö ppl need agency
+-   Refi podcast: people need agency

 ***Design Implications:***